deephyper/deephyper/docs/examples/examples_hpo/plot_hpo_text_classification.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 51-56
+GENERATED FROM PYTHON SOURCE LINES 52-57

 The dataset
 ~~~~~~~~~~~

 The torchtext library provides a few raw dataset iterators, which yield the raw text strings.
-For example, the `AG_NEWS` dataset iterators yield the raw data as a tuple of label and text.
+For example, the :code:`AG_NEWS` dataset iterators yield the raw data as a tuple of label and text.
 It has four labels (1 : World 2 : Sports 3 : Business 4 : Sci/Tec).

 ..
-GENERATED FROM PYTHON SOURCE LINES 58-70
+GENERATED FROM PYTHON SOURCE LINES 59-71

 .. code-block:: Python